terminaldweller/mutator/README.md

 <br/>

 ### Dev Status
-All the as-of-yet implemented features of the project are very much buildable and usable at all times, even during the dev phase.<br/>
+All the as-of-yet implemented features of the project are very much buildable and usable at all times, even during the dev phase on the master branch.
+If something's not working properly let me know.<br/>
 * **`mutator-lvl0`** is the executable responsible for the Misra-C rule checks.
-Currently it can check for 139 out of the 141 Misra-C:2004 rules.
-For a more accurate list please check out `misrac.ods` under `docs` in project's root.<br/>
+Currently it has reached a release candidate, soon to be branched and have unit tests written for it.<br/>
-* **`mutator`** and **`mutator-lvl2`** are collectively the code muatation and code transformation executables.
-Currently the automatic code transformation implemented is only limited to adding braces to blocks that are missing it and adding `else` if an if-else if is missing one.
+* **`mutator`** and **`mutator-lvl2`** are collectively the code muatation and code transformation(automatic-refactoring) executables.
+Currently the automatic code transformations implemented are only limited to adding braces to blocks that are missing it, fixing SwitchStmts with adding a default clause if missing and breaks, swapping the RHS and LHS when the RHS is a constant and adding `else` if an if-else is missing one.
 The mutation is only limited to statement and condition tagging for the time-being.<br/>

 ### Dev Plans
+* Branch a release candidate for `mutator-lvl0`, then start writing the unit tests.
+This might take a while, since I will try to find testers and code reviewers.
+If you are willing to help with testing, Email me at `thabogre@gmail.com`.
+Please set the subject to `mutator-lvl0 test` so I wouldnt miss it.
+I'll do the unit tests and reviews myself if I dont manage to find volunteers for that. while it's far from ideal, it's better than nothing.
-* Finish the Misra-C:2004 implementation.
+* Implementing the automatic refactoring features of mutator.
-* Start the unit tests for `mutator-lvl0`.
-* start implementing `mutator` and `mutator-lvl2`.
+* Upgrading the UI to be able to handle the new automatic-refactoring features.

 ### Test Plans
 * The Dev method is TDD so of course, we currently have TDD tests.
 * For static analysis tools, mutator uses [Coverity](https://scan.coverity.com/projects/bloodstalker-mutator) which is integrated with [Travic CI](https://travis-ci.org/bloodstalker/mutator) so it runs everytime on every commit.<br/>
 * For dynamic analysis tools, currently mutator is using [Valgrind](http://valgrind.org).
 You can run it using `./mutator.sh -test mutator-lvl0 valgrind`.
 You do need to have `valgrind` installed.<br/>
+* Looking at Google's `OSS Fuzzy`, though I'm not entirely sure if we can use that.<br/>
 * The code will be reviewed after the first pre-release version.
 I'm hoping to find some reviewers but if not, I'll have to do it myself.<br/>
 * There will be unit tests after a first pre-release version.<br/>

 ##Announcements
-####* As Soon as the 2 remaining rules(2.1 and 2.3) are dealt with, mutator-lvl0 will have a release candidate, which is going to be forked and will start its testing phase.<br/>
+####* `mutator-lvl0` has reached a release candidate.
+I will branch a release candidate for it and then we can start the unit tests.<br/>
+* The Implementation of the automatic refactoring facilities of `mutator` has begun.
+The UI is not yet capable of accomodating the current features so I'll try to add them as soon as possible.<br/>
 * LLVM has bumped to 5.0 so mutator has also changed to using that(trunk:292415).
 Everything is in working order.<br/>
 * The Travis build is now using 4.0 for build checks.
 LLVM 3.9 is still supported minus rule check 8.8 which uses a non-existant matcher in 3.9.<br/>
 * There are no plans in regards to keeping or dropping LLVM 3.9 support but do keep in mind the libraries mutator uses are not guaranteed to keep backwards-compatibility by their developers as they are still under development.<br/>
-* The 2 newly introduced defects are inside the new header mutator is using, `<regex>`.<br/>
 * There are only 4 actual defects on mutator's Coverity scan that belong to mutator's source code and not the library.
 4 are potential defects which are not really defects.<br/>

 ##Building and Running